romz-pl/yumbo/doc/yumbo.md

 ## :green[Intro]
-The primary objective of the project is to develop software that facilitates the optimal creation of daily schedules.
+The primary objective of the project is the development of software that will facilitate the creation of :blue[**optimal daily schedules**].
 This software will address the challenge faced by project managers, solution architects, and other professionals working on multiple tasks or projects simultaneously, enabling them to manage their time and resources more efficiently.

 ## :green[Assumptions]
-It is assumed that each task is defined by its start date and end date, and that the expert is required to complete the fixed number of working hours during the lifetime of the task.
+It is assumed that each task is defined by its :blue[**start date and end date**], and that the expert is required to complete the :blue[**fixed number of working hours**] during the lifetime of the task.
 It is also assumed that tasks can overlap and that the start and end dates of tasks are independent of each other.
 The lifetime of a task in the use cases studied so far was typically about 200 business days.
 Note, however, that the software does not impose any restrictions on the duration of a task.

 ## :green[Objectives]
 The project has two goals.
-The first is to verify that the schedule meets the constraints of the business rules.
+The first is to :blue[**verify**] that the schedule meets the constraints of the business rules.
 The current version of Yumbo takes into account the following business rules: the allowed number of working hours per day, the availability of experts, and the experts' vacations and holidays.
-Second, once the existence of the schedule has been verified, the daily schedule must be generated.
+Second, once the existence of the schedule has been verified, the daily schedule must be :blue[**generated**].
 It is assumed that the smallest working time unit is a quarter of an hour.
 This assumption is made with the understanding that during a standard working day, an expert's engagement with the task is not shorter than a quarter of an hour.

 ## :green[Planning horizon]
-The software facilitates both short-term and long-term planning.
+The software facilitates both :blue[**short-term and long-term planning**].
 The use of Yumbo ensures that the expert is equipped with adequate resources to meet the long-term requirements of each task.
 In addition, the software facilitates short-term planning and scheduling, thereby increasing the expert's comfort level.
 It is recommended to use Yumbo frequently and regularly, e.g. weekly.
 For example, the schedule should be updated when the expert's availability changes or when a new task is added to the task pool.

 ## :green[Mathematical models]